 Welcome to Larntz.com

-We welcome you to enjoy our writing–Chuck’s comics and Dominique’s poetry–and to explore the information about writing and technology on our blog site.
+We welcome you to enjoy our writing–Chuck’s novels and comics and Dominique’s poetry–and to explore the information about writing and technology on our blog site.

-Chuck continues to enjoy his time with 7000 B.C., the New Mexico organization promoting sequential art for independent artists and writers.
+Chuck continues to enjoy his time as President of 7000 B.C., the New Mexico organization promoting sequential art for independent artists and writers.

 Dominique is writing a poem each day as a meditation and posting them here (for better or worse!) in a series titled “Love Letters To My Body,” among other projects.